-Betting on a team to win the World Series is the most popular futures bet in baseball, but betting the Cy Young is right up there.
-Here’s a roadmap to betting on the Cy Young Award winners for the 2021 MLB betting season including current Cy Young odds at legal US online sportsbooks.
+Betting on World Series futures odds is the most popular futures bet in baseball, but betting Cy Young futures odds is right up there.
+Here’s a roadmap to betting on the Cy Young Award winners for the next MLB betting season including current Cy Young odds at legal US online sportsbooks.

-See below for current live Cy Young odds at legal online sportsbooks.
-Use the drop-down menu on the left to shift between AL Cy Young odds and NL CY Young odds.
-Use the drop-down menu on the right to change your legal betting state.
-If you see odds on a pitcher you like, just click on the odds to go straight to the sportsbook, claim your free bets and get your Cy Young bets in.
+See below for current live NL Cy Young odds for the top candidates at legal online sportsbooks.
+If you see odds you like, click on the odds to go straight to the sportsbook, claim your free bets and get your NL Cy Young bets in.

 DraftKings Sportsbook: Cy Young Award odds can move quickly after a big performance (or stretch of performances) so having access to the sportsbook app, where you can get a bet down at your preferred odds instantaneously, is ideal.
 DraftKings’ Flash Bet is also top-of-the-line for making in-game bets and props.